s4/docs/source/manual/client_usage.rst

 Request-Response
 ----------------

-It is possible to send requests into the S4 cluster and receive repsonses in return.
-In general, one request can result in zero, one, or more repsonses.
+It is possible to send requests into the S4 cluster and receive responses in return.
+In general, one request can result in zero, one, or more responses.
 The client application is expected to use a timed batch receive method, or some emulation of it.